EVEIPH/EVE-IPH-Deployment-Program/README.md

   1. Database Name - Set to the name used to restore the database to the MS Sql Server - Example: 'YC-118-2_1.0_116998'
   2. Image Version - Set this name to the name of the *_Types.zip file.
 For example, 'YC-118-1_1.0_Types.zip' would be 'YC-118-1_1.0'
   3. Version Number - This is the Major and Minor version of the program and important for building a binary program.
-  4. Media Fire Deployment Folder - This is the folder where updates to the Media Fire server from the desktop app are stored so users can update the program.
+  4. Media Fire Deployment Folder (Media fire only required for updates, set this folder to whatever you like if you are not doing updates to the file server) - This is the folder where updates to the Media Fire server from the desktop app are stored so users can update the program.
 For this app, Media Fire will automatically update the files when replaced and maintain the same link locations used in the updater program.
   5. Working Folder - This is the folder where the image files folder ('Types') is stored along with the folder for the database version we are working with (YC-118-1_1.0_116998).
   6. Root Debug Folder - This folder is where VB.net will run the debug executable, which is set in the EVE Isk Per Hour program properties -> Compile -> Build Output Path
   7. Save the settings.